slsa-framework/slsa-github-generator/internal/builders/generic/README.md

       actions: read
       id-token: write
       contents: read
-    uses: slsa-framework/slsa-github-generator/.github/workflows/generator_generic_slsa3.yml@v1.1.1
+    uses: slsa-framework/slsa-github-generator/.github/workflows/generator_generic_slsa3.yml@v1.2.0
     with:
       base64-subjects: "${{ needs.build.outputs.hashes }}"
       upload-assets: true # Optional: Upload to a new release
 ```

-### Provenance for Rust
+### Provenance for Rust / Cargo

-If you use [Rust](https://www.rust-lang.org/) to generate your artifacts, you can
+If you use [Cargo](https://doc.rust-lang.org/cargo/) to generate your artifacts, you can
 easily generate SLSA3 provenance by updating your existing workflow with the 4
 steps indicated in the workflow below: